vvvv666/greenfield-docs/src/docs/introduction/token-economics.md

   as time goes on and dispatched to Greenfield Storage Providers.
 - **Governance token**.
 BNB holders may govern the Greenfield by voting on proposals with their staked BNB (not day 1).

-No initial donors, foundation, or company will get funds in the genesis setup.

-## Genesis Setup
+## Revenue Sharing
-BNB is transferred from BSC to Greenfield as the first cross-chain action.
-The initial validator set and storage provider of Greenfield at the genesis will first lock a certain amount of BNB into the "Greenfield Token Hub" contract on BSC.
-This contract is used as part of the native bridge for BNB transferring after the genesis.
-These initial locked BNB will be used as the self-stake of validators, the deposit of storage provider and early days gas fees.

-The initial BNB allocation on greenfield is around 1M BNB.
-(TODO: not finalized)
+The main economic drive of Greenfield comes from their storage providers who charge users fees for their storage services.
+Meanwhile, validators play a crucial role in supervising the network's security, maintaining stability and ensuring service quality.
+While validators may earn transaction fees, this alone may not be enough to guarantee sufficient staking for network security.
+Therefore, Greenfield has designed validators to receive a reasonable proportion of fees from the storage services they provide.
+This approach ensures that users' data is not only stored but that the network is also safe and secure.

 ## Circulation Model
 There is no inflation of BNB in greenfield.
 Due to the dual chain structure, cross chain transfer is implemented to enable BNB flow between Greenfield and Smart Chain bi-directionally.
 The total circulation of BNB on Greenfield is volatile.

 Greenfield use Lock/Unlock mechanism to ensure the total circulation of BNB on both chain is always less than the initial